google/transit/gtfs-realtime/spec/en/trip-updates.md

 In most cases, you should provide the trip_id of the scheduled trip in GTFS that this update relates to.

-#### Frequency based systems
+#### Systems with repeated trip_ids
-For trips modeled using frequencies.txt, that is frequency-based trips, the trip_id is not in itself a unique identifier of a single journey, as it lacks a specific time component.
+For systems using repeated trip_ids, for example trips modeled using frequencies.txt, that is frequency-based trips, the trip_id is not in itself a unique identifier of a single journey, as it lacks a specific time component.
 In order to uniquely identify such trips within a TripDescriptor, a triple of identifiers must be provided: